KoreTeknology/Tutorial-How-to-create-modules-for-VCV-Rack/README.md

 # Tutorial: How to create modules for VCV-Rack
-Tutorials and tips on how to create modules for VCV Rack 1.0 by uriel Deveaud - 2019
+Tutorials and tips on how to create modules for VCV Rack by uriel Deveaud - 2019

-# WORK IN PROGRESS !
-- i am looking for people who can help to extend this documentation on building modules on MacOS and Linux ;)

 ---